kfahn22/julia_kaleidoscope/README.md

 My sketch renders the Julia set within a kaleiscope using a shader.
 The code is based on the [Shader Coding: KIFS Fractals explained!](https://www.youtube.com/watch?v=il_Qg9AqQkE) youtube tutorial by the Art of Code.

+## Animation

+I am using the new p5 saveGif() function to render the GIF.

 ![](julia.gif)
 [P5 sketch](https://editor.p5js.org/kfahn/sketches/Zlzw2yIOL)
 [Code](https://github.com/kfahn22/julia_kaleidescope/tree/main/animation)